morevideosvideobar

 "Deepening," a special and personal piece for me, filmed early during the pandemic.

-An anthem for our new reality, "The World Has Changed" is an evocative exploration of the paradigm shift that is reshaping our world.
+An anthem for our new reality arising in 2020, "The World Has Changed" is an evocative exploration of the paradigm shift that is still reshaping our world.

 "Not Alone", with Andrew singing and playing ukulele!
 And inspirational message of hope and joy for uncertain times.